• Skip to primary navigation

 stir fried vegetable Thai rice in a frying pan

-How to make Thai fried rice with egg
+Thai fried rice with egg

 Once the vegetables are cooked with fish sauce blend, make some space in the pan and cook eggs on one side of veggies.
 Once the eggs are done, mix them with veggies in the pan and then add cooked rice.